baylessj/baylessj/README.md

-Check out my silly little band, we have music on the internet: https://mindthetide.com
+My current sideproject is a rock band, we have music on the internet: https://mindthetide.com